-These certificates shallmust be issued only to authorized devices under the subscribing organization's control.
-In the case a human sponsor is changed, the new sponsor shallmust review the status of each device under his/her sponsorship to ensure it is still authorized to receive certificates.
-The CPS shallmust describe procedures to ensure that certificate accountability is maintained.
+These certificates must be issued only to authorized devices under the subscribing organization's control.
+In the case a human sponsor is changed, the new sponsor must review the status of each device under his/her sponsorship to ensure it is still authorized to receive certificates.
+The CPS must describe procedures to ensure that certificate accountability is maintained.
 See Section 9.6.3 for Subscriber responsibilities.

-Before issuing a certificate with a wildcard character () in a CNcommon name or subjectAltNamesubject alternative name of type DNS-IDdNSName, the CA shallmust establish and follow a documented procedure to ensure that the wildcard does not fall immediately to the left of an agency or organization name, but is qualified down to a unique application, server, or server farm under control of the sponsor's organization: (see Section 3.1.1).
-The device sponsor shallmust demonstrate that the domain name requested is entirely within the name space to be covered by the wildcard certificate.
+Before issuing a certificate with a wildcard character () in a common name or subject alternative name of type dNSName, the CA must establish and follow a documented procedure to ensure that the wildcard does not fall immediately to the left of an agency or organization name, but is qualified down to a unique application, server, or server farm under control of the sponsor's organization (see Section 3.1.1).
+The device sponsor must demonstrate that the domain name requested is entirely within the namespace to be covered by the wildcard certificate.

-The identity of the sponsor shallmust be authenticated by:
+The identity of the sponsor must be authenticated by: